Ahmedouu/autoAPI/README.md

 # A demo

-Self calling API with files and stuff, ..
+An API that calls itself.

 # 1) Set Up:
 npm install first of all, then run node server.js